Scholarships

 23. Academic Competitiveness Grant

-Eligibility: based on financial need for students who qualify for a Pell Grant and have completed a rigorous program of study (4 English, 3 Math (Alg I & higher), 3 Science (2 bio plus chem. or phys), and one year of foreign language.)
+Eligibility: based on financial need for students who qualify for a Pell Grant and have completed a rigorous program of study (4 English, 3 Math (Algebra 1 & higher), 3 Science (Biology plus Chemistry or Phys.) and one year of foreign language)

 Application: contact your college financial aid office and complete FAFSA online at fafsa.ed.gov